The pannier or saddlebag is the original riding luggage and was used by cowboys, soldiers, and postmen, to name just a few.

 Denier

 If you choose to go with polyester motorcycle panniers, pay attention to the material’s denier.
-This is a rating of how thick the material is, and thus how much abuse it can tolerate before ripping.
+This is a rating of how thick the material is and how much abuse it can tolerate before ripping.

 Panniers Ease of Use

 I love how a classic leather pannier with fringe looks on a cruiser bike.
 However, after listening to the complaints of riders who use them, I would never buy one myself.
-Those straps are really difficult to open/close – especially when you have gloved hands.
+Those straps are tough to open/close – especially when you have gloved hands.

-To make sure you are getting a saddlebag which is actually easy to use, look for:
+To make sure you are getting a saddlebag that is easy to use, look for:

 - Quick-release buckles or straps for easy opening